music-encoding/guidelines/_guidelines-v3/07-analysis/01-analysisDescribingRelationships.md

 use
 of the **@copyof** attribute:

-{% include plainExample.html example="examples/analysis/analysis-sample162.xml" valid="false" version=page.version %}
+{% include mei example="analysis/analysis-sample162.xml" valid="false" %}
 In this example. the {% include link elem="note" %} in the second measure has exactly the same characteristics as the {% include link elem="note" %} in the first {% include link elem="measure" %}.